futtta/autoptimize/readme.txt

 = Help, I have a blank page or an internal server error after enabling Autoptimize!! =

-First of all make sure you're not running other HTML, CSS or JS minification plugins simultaneously with Autoptimize.
+First of all make sure you're not running other HTML, CSS or JS minification plugins (BWP minify, WP minify, ...) simultaneously with Autoptimize or disable that functionality your page caching plugin (W3 Total Cache, WP Fastest Cache, ...).

 In some rare cases the [CSS minification component](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port/) currently used by Autoptimize crashes due to a lack of resources (see [detailed technical explanation here](http://blog.futtta.be/2014/01/14/irregular-expressions-have-your-stack-for-lunch/)).
 You can in that case either disable CSS optimization, try to exclude specific CSS from being aggregated or activate the legacy minifiers which don't have that problem.
 The latter can be accomplished by adding this to your wp-config.php: